hindu-comm/weblogs/manasataramgini/2013/11/2013-11-08_anatomy-and-heavens-in-the-boomorphic-universe.md

-the spread of the Indo-Aryans within bhAratavarSha itself was accompanied by the spread of their bovine herds and at the genetic the spread of a certain strain of [lactose tolerance](https://manasataramgini.wordpress.com/2009/02/12/genetic-determinism-sociology-and-history/ "Genetic determinism, sociology and history").
+the spread of the Indo-Aryans within bhAratavarSha itself was accompanied by the spread of their bovine herds and at the genetic the spread of a certain strain of [lactose tolerance](https://manasataramgini.wordpress.com/2009/02/12/genetic-determinism-sociology-and-history/ "Genetic determinism, sociology andhistory").
 Not surprisingly, bovine symbolism is central to Aryan ritual and thought, be it in the plaint of the Iranian zaotar zarathushtra, i.e., geush urvan or the many ritual incantations of the atharvaveda.
 Indeed,